MaksGostroushko/GH_BLOG/README.md

 # README
-In blog you have possibility:
+In a blog you have possibility:

 * create/delete/edit/show post
-* you can liked/unliked post
+* you can like/unliked post
 * you can commented post && commented comment
 * search
 * you can restore password